lengjingzju/cbuild-ng/README.md

 * GLOBAL_SYSROOT    : When set to y, indicates using dependency sysroot in global sysroot `SYS_PREFIX` instead of the directory under WORKDIR
 * PREPARE_SYSROOT   : Prepares dependency sysroot in the `WORKDIR` directory, only for Classic Build (command is `$(MAKE) $(PREPARE_SYSROOT)`)
 * DIS_PC_EXPORT     : Whether to disable exporting the environment of the [pkg-config](https://manpages.debian.org/testing/pkg-config/pkg-config.1.en.html)
+* COMPILER_COLLECTION: If it is set to clang, it uses clang/llvm to compile (preliminary support), otherwise it uses gcc by default

 ### Installation Template inc.ins.mk